sagnik369/pesto/README.md

 3.large files upto 20GB at a time can be sent to me personally (using anonfiles API).

-4.It has an online list(under development).
+4.It has an online list.

-5.Has a typing indicator(under development)
+5.Has a typing indicator.